music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/03-cmnOrnamentsTrills/01-cmnOrnamentsTrillsSpecial.md

 For
 representation of the source, a single trill is sufficient:

-{% include plainExample.html example="./v3/examples/cmnOrnaments/cmnOrnaments-sample188.xml" valid="true" %}
+{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample188.xml" valid="true" version=page.version %}

 To support analytical and aural rendering applications, however, each trill may be explicitly encoded, as the following example demonstrates:

-{% include plainExample.html example="./v3/examples/cmnOrnaments/cmnOrnaments-sample189.xml" valid="true" %}
+{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample189.xml" valid="true" version=page.version %}

 However, when it is necessary to support multiple outputs, use of the [choice]({{ site.baseurl }}/{{ page.version }}/elements/choice.html){:.link_odd_elementSpec} element and appropriate sub-elements is recommended.
 In this case, the [orig]({{ site.baseurl }}/{{ page.version }}/elements/orig.html){:.link_odd_elementSpec} and [reg]({{ site.baseurl }}/{{ page.version }}/elements/reg.html){:.link_odd_elementSpec} elements can be used to represent the original source and a regularization provided by the editor, respectively:

-{% include plainExample.html example="./v3/examples/cmnOrnaments/cmnOrnaments-sample190.xml" valid="true" %}
+{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample190.xml" valid="true" version=page.version %}

 Another situation that requires disambiguation of an ornament's name and its potential